To be competitive in the hospitality industry today, hotels must provide much more than a place to stay; they must provide an experience.

 What is the hotel guest experience?

-The hotel guest experience, also known as GX, is the sum total of a guest’s interactions with a property and its team members.
+The hotel guest experience, also known as hotel GX, is the sum total of a guest’s interactions with a property and its team members.
 While the bulk of the guest experience happens on property, beginning with arrival and ending with departure, it also includes pre-stay and post-stay experiences.

 At each touchpoint in the customer journey, guests form an impression of their experience that helps them decide whether to recommend the hotel to others and return for future stays.
 It’s, therefore, a top priority for accommodation providers to ensure that all these interactions are seamless.

-The importance of guest experience in 2024 and beyond
+The importance of guest experience in 2026 and beyond

 Stages of the guest experience